-The biggest step toward tantric sex is the first step, which is to let go of our standard genital-centered view of sex and embrace a ‘heart-centered’ view of sex.
+The biggest step toward tantric sex is the first step, which is to let go of our standard genital-centred view of sex and embrace a ‘heart-centred’ view of sex.
 One of the biggest misconceptions about tantric sex is that is must include intercourse and it requires superhuman erections.

 Tantric sex can occur without actual sexual intercourse.
 Many couples spend much of their tantric sessions with contact between their bodies that does not include intercourse.
 Yet the contact brings excitement and builds intimacy.

 Tantric also teaches both partners to be responsible for their own orgasms rather than depend upon their partner to provide one.
 Ultimately, a tantric approach to sex alters your relationship with the act as a whole.

 Intimacy is a key piece of tantric sex.

 Lots of people new to tantric sex spend weeks engaged in intimacy exercises where they speak loving words and touch one another gently without having intercourse.

 They focus on their breathing in the same way you would in meditation.
 The idea is that this permits the transmission of energy throughout your own body into that of your partner.

 Try “soul gazing.”
 Look into your partner’s eyes and breathe rhythmically while you full-body hug.

 Alternately, you can massage parts of your partner’s body which may be ‘blocked’ by psychological pain.
 The act of making purposeful sustained eye contact alone will increase intimacy.
 It is a bold act.

 Focus on the taste, sound, look and feel of your partner.